omi-n/Webserver_From_Scratch/README.md

 Exactly as the title says, the purpose of this is to learn more about how webservers and sockets work.

-This is not meant for any real world use, as it does not support HTTPS.
+This is not meant for any real world use, as it does not support most things you'd actually want.

-This project will slowly be updated to be more and more up-to-date when I have free time to work on it.

 ![Site demo](img/site.png)